Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 In an ideal world, the “working set” is the amount of memory in-use that cannot be freed under memory pressure.
 However, calculation of the working set varies by host OS, and generally makes heavy use of heuristics to produce an estimate.
 It includes all anonymous (non-file-backed) memory since Kubernetes does not support swap.
 The metric typically also includes some cached (file-backed) memory, because the host OS cannot always reclaim such pages.

-With the release 5.18 we have changed that too, to show the memory usage in the same way as Metrics Server collects it.
+With release 5.18, we have changed that too, to show the memory usage in the same way as Metrics Server collects it.

 Cgroupv2

-You will not find a lot of clusters deployed with cgroupv2 controller.
-But Docker Desktop recently have changed default cgroup controller from v1 to v2.
-To support enthusiasts we added support for cgroupv2 controller as well.
+You will not find a lot of clusters deployed with the cgroupv2 controller.
+But Docker Desktop recently changed the default cgroup controller from v1 to v2.
+To support enthusiasts, we added support for the cgroupv2 controller as well.
 Collectord automatically detects if cgroupv2 is used instead of cgroupv1 and collects the metrics in the same manner as with cgroupv1.

-Allow to specify the message group name for the fields extraction
+Allow specifying the message group name for fields extraction

 Collectord allows you to extract fields from Container logs.
-And to specify what should be a message field you just need to keep first unnamed group, which Collectord will automatically use as message for the event.
+To specify what should be a message field, you just need to keep the first unnamed group, which Collectord will automatically use as the message for the event.

-We have found that to be confusing for a lot of users, and it made some the fields extraction being too complicated.
-So we have added a simple annotation collectord.io/logs-extractionMessageField that specifies which field should be used as message.
+We have found that to be confusing for a lot of users, and it made some fields extraction too complicated.
+So we have added a simple annotation collectord.io/logs-extractionMessageField that specifies which field should be used as the message.

 As an example